noisesocket/spec/noisesocket.md

 5. API
 ======

 The initiator uses the following functions during the handshake phase.
 These functions are described in the order they would typically be used to send the initial handshake message and process the first response.
-In particular, the initiator would "peek" at the negotiation data, then decide whether reinitialization is necessary (based on whether the negotiation data indicates a reinitialization request or a fallback message).
+In particular, the initiator would "peek" at the negotiation data in the first response message, then decide whether reinitialization is necessary (if the negotiation data indicates a reinitialization request or a fallback message).

 **`Initialize`**: